cozygene/feather/README.md

 ```
 where:
 * `parametric` (Shortcut: `-m`) - Perform only parametric testing.
 * `kinship_eigenvalues` (`-k`) - A file containing the eigenvalues of the kinship matrix, one eigenvalue per line, in text format.
+No header or IDs supported - see example file.
 This could be created, for example, with GCTA's --pca flag, after removing the IDs from the output file (**required**).
 * `kinship_eigenvectors` (`-v`) - A file containing the eigenvectors of the kinship matrix, one eigenvector per column, in text format.
+No header or IDs supported - see example file.
 This could be created, for example, with GCTA's --pca flag, after removing the IDs from the output file  (**required**).
 * `phenotypes` (`-y`) - A file containing the phenotypes, one phenotype per column, in text format (**required**).
 * `cutoff` (`-c`) - A threshold below which eigenvalues are considered to be effectively 0. **This is important to avoid numerical issues and get correct p-values.** Defaults to 1e-5.
 * `covariates` (`-x`) - A file containing the covariates, one covariate per column, in text format.
 If omitted, only an intercept covariate will be used.